alexandreroberts/alexandreroberts.github.io/index.md

 ### 2020 ###

+“A Greek Alchemical Epigram in Its Middle Byzantine Context.”

+> *Journal of the Warburg and Courtauld Institutes* 83 (2020; published May 2021): 1--36.

 "Mathematical Philology in the Treatise on Double False Position in an Arabic Manuscript at Columbia University."

 > *Philological Encounters* 5.3--4 (2020): 308--352. [[pub][Roberts-2020-PHEN-pub]|[postprint][Roberts-2020-PHEN-postprint]]